astropy/astroquery/docs/cds/cds.rst

     radius = coordinates.Angle(1.5, 'deg')
     circle_sky_region = CircleSkyRegion(center, radius)

 This cone region can be seen as a spatial constraint.
-The aim of the cds relies on returning all the data sets which contain at least one source (i.e. a spatial object) lying in the cone region.
-This internal CDS service involves a server named MocServer which performs all the queries and returns the list of matched data sets.
+The aim of the ``cds`` relies on returning all the data sets containing at least one observation (i.e. a spatial object) lying in the cone region.

-A Constraints object allows us to specify the constraints that will be sent to the cds so that it returns all the matched data sets.
-For the purpose of this tutorial, we will only bind a Cone spatial constraint to our query but keep in mind that it is also possible to associate to the Constraints object a constraint on the data sets properties.
-It is even possible to associate both of them (i.e. a spatial constraint and a properties constraint) as we will see in the next section.
+A Constraints object allows us to specify the constraints that will be sent to the CDS MOC service before the MOC server performs the query (see the MOC server heuristic explained above for selecting data sets).
+For the purpose of this tutorial, we will only bind a Cone spatial constraint to our Constraints object but keep in mind that it is also possible to bind to it a meta-data constraint.
+It is even possible to instanciate a Constraints object linked to both of them (i.e. a spatial constraint and a property/meta-data constraint) as we will see in the next section.

 .. code:: python3

     cds_constraints = Constraints(sc=Cone(circle_sky_region, intersect='overlaps'))

 Here we have created a Constraints object and we have bound a Cone spatial constraint to it.
-The argument ``intersect`` specifies that data sets have to intersect the cone region to be selected by the mocserver and returned to the user.
-Other possible ``intersect`` argument values are ``covers`` and ``enclosed``.
+The argument `intersect` specifies the rule for the CDS MOC service to select or not a data set.
+Three values for this parameter are possible : ``overlaps``, ``covers`` or ``enclosed``.
+For intersect=``overlaps``, a data set is returned when its MOC overlaps the spatial constraint defined MOC.

 Now it is time to perform the query.
-We call the query\_region method from the cds object that we imported and pass it the cds\_constraints object with an OutputFormat object which specifies what we want to retrieve.
-In the code below, we have chosen to retrieve all the ``ID``, ``dataproduct_type`` and ``moc_sky_fraction`` properties from the matching data sets.
+We call the query\_region method from the ``cds`` by passing to it the cds\_constraints object and an OutputFormat object which specifies what we want to retrieve.

+As explained in the introduction, one can ask for different output formats.
+The OutputFormat object presents different optional parameters:

+* format : specify if the user wants a list of data sets ID (default), the number of data sets, a MOC, etc...
+* field_l : the list of meta data fields to return if the user asks for the meta datas of the matching data sets.
+* moc_order : the order of the MOC to return if the user asks for a MOC
+* max_rec : the max number of data sets that the CDS MOC service is allowed to return

+In the code below, we have chosen to retrieve the ``ID``, ``dataproduct_type``, ``moc_sky_fraction`` meta data fields from the matching data sets.

 .. code:: python3

+    # We are asking for a dictionary of data sets.
+Each data sets is indexed by its ID
     datasets_d = cds.query_region(cds_constraints,
                                   OutputFormat(format=OutputFormat.Type.record,
-                                                   field_l=['ID', 'dataproduct_type', 'moc_sky_fraction', 'cs_service_url']))
+                                               field_l=['ID', 'dataproduct_type', 'moc_sky_fraction']))
     import pprint;
     pprint.pprint(datasets_d)